Many Kansas City residents may have heard of HopeBUILDERS, but some may wonder who we are, what we do, and how we find our clients.

 Getting a Chance to Know Our Clients

 It is common for clients to watch during a ramp project, mainly because it is hard to believe we can build it in a day.
-They say: “A RAMP IN ONE DAY?!”.
-And at the end of that day, clients are able to come out of the front door and have a sense of freedom they have never had before.
+They often say: “A RAMP IN ONE DAY?!”
+But by the end of that day, clients are able to come out of the front door and have a sense of freedom they have never had before.
 We as volunteers get to see how we have changed a client’s life in a significant way.
 We get a chance to know them.

-One client family, a woman and her daughter, needed a bathroom remodel.
+One family we helped, a woman and her daughter, needed a bathroom remodel.
 We spent four months gutting and remodeling the bathroom so it could meet their needs.
 Sadly, the daughter passed away not long after the project was completed.
-A few of us went to her memorial, because over the course of four months, we had developed a relationship with the family.
+A few of us went to her memorial because over the course of four months, we had developed a relationship with the family.

-We grow to appreciate and admire our clients, because they are just trying to live like everyone else, usually on their own without any help.
+We grow to appreciate and admire our clients because they are just trying to live like everyone else, usually on their own and without any help.

-We founded HopeBUILDERS in 2000, and have been able to serve more people over time.
-Over the past ten years, the ramp project has really been “ramping up.”
+We founded HopeBUILDERS in 2000 and have been able to serve more people over time.
+Over the past ten years, our ramp projects have really been “ramping up.”
 Community awareness of ramp needs has grown.
-Our ramp construction process has also improved, and we can usually complete a ramp in one day.
+Our ramp construction process has also improved and we can usually complete a ramp in one day.
 Our ability to serve more clients has steadily increased over time.
 As we move along, we are more aware of the tremendous need that exists in the Kansas City community.